Feyerabend/vm/vm1/README.md

 ## Interpreter technique

 Close to "virtual machines" there is in principal an "interpreter technique".
-The main point of the technique can be described as:[^1]
+The main point of the technique can be described as:[^interpret]

-[^1]: In main translated excerpt from the Swedish journal *Modern elektronik*, no. 8, 1981.
+[^interpret]: In main translated excerpt from the Swedish journal *Modern elektronik*, no. 8, 1981.
 Ideas and facts by Hans Beckman, Johan Finnved, ed.
 Gunnar Christernin.
 In this exact part they mention examples of floating point calculation, and that compilers should be able to use this technique.